rahji/pcbmilling/content/docs/flatcam/traces.md

 ### Generate Geometry

-1. In the "Project" tab, select the `.gbr` list item
+1. In the "Project" tab, double-click the `.gbr` list item
-2. Click the tab labeled "Selected"
-3. Verify that the settings under "Isolation Routing" are the same as what we entered in [Configuring FlatCAM](../../flatcam/configuring)
+2. Verify that the settings under "Isolation Routing" match what was entered in [Configuring FlatCAM](../../flatcam/configuring)
-4. Click the "Generate Geometry" button
+3. Click the "Generate Geometry" button

 The red paths that are generated are the isolation routes that will be followed by the tools that we define in the next step.